 The formulas can be complicated, however, so talk to a disability advocate before you start working.
 If your income is too high, your benefits could be denied altogether.
 It’s best that you contact us for an evaluation of your situation, free of charge.

 You can file for Social Security Disability benefits as soon as you become disabled.
 Anyone who suffers a serious illness or injury and is expected to be out of work for a year or more should not delay in filing a claim for Social Security Disability benefits.

 Yes.
 The Social Security Administration looks at age as one of the factors when determining disability.
 The administration evaluates age as follows:

 Yes.
-If it is necessary for you to attend a hearing before an Administrative Law Judge, an attorney from Frank Hanley’s office will personally represent you.
+If it is necessary for you to attend a hearing before an Administrative Law Judge, an advocate from Hanley Disability will personally represent you.